maddisondesigns/ephemeris/readme.txt

 Footer Widget 2: Appears in the footer in column 2 Footer Widget 3: Appears in the footer in column 3 Footer Widget 4: Appears in the footer in column 4

+Menus

+Ephemeris supports all your standard WordPress menus.
+On top of that, it's super easy to create a simple mega menu by just adding the 'mega-menu' class (without the quotes) to your top-level menu item where you want the mega menu to appear.
+You can also use the 'menu-header' class to add a slighty stylised header into your menu and the 'menu-divider' class to add a horizontal divider line between your menu items.

 Custom Logo